ome/www.openmicroscopy.org/_posts/2016-03-21-windows-support.md

 system each time a commit is pushed.

-During the development phase of OMERO 5.2.1, we dedicated a large amount of extra resources—devops team and cores—to test the Windows installation scripts and improve our installation documentation.
+During the development phase of OMERO 5.2.1, we dedicated a large amount of extra resources—from the devops team and in terms of computing hardware—to test the Windows installation scripts and improve our installation documentation.
 This level of effort will not scale with the introduction of new elements to our testing matrix e.g. Ice 3.6 support.
 Moreover, we have other critical priorities—public repositories